dicksont/string-etc/README.md

 ## Libraries
 ### lib/cram.js
-Cram takes a string and shortens it, by replacing
+Cram tries to fit a string within a width, by replacing excess characters with an ellipsis:

 ## Technical Support

+E-mail me:
-E-mail me if you have problems or questions.
+- if you have problems or questions.

-E-mail me if you find a String method that you think should be included because it would be useful for other people as well.
+- if you find a String method that you think should be included, because it would be useful for others as well.
+- if you have an interesting use case that I should consider